-As shown in Figure 10, and consistent with the existing literature, we observe an increase in volatility of price inflation variables in the early 1970s, followed by declines in volatility during the 1980s and early 1990s.
-Interestingly, wage inflation volatility experiences an increase and decline that is dated earlier, and largely completed by 1970.
-Finally, as shown in Figure 11, the volatility of labor market variables follows a similar pattern to the price inflation variables, with an increase in volatility during the 1970s, a decline in volatility in the mid 1980s, and, for employment growth, a brief burst in volatility during the Great Recession.
+Turning to the inflation series, we observe an increase in volatility of price inflation variables in the early 1970s, followed by declines in volatility during the 1980s and early 1990s.
+Interestingly, wage inflation volatility experiences an increase and decline that is dated earlier, and largely completed by 1975.
+Finally, the volatility of labor market variables follows a similar pattern to the price inflation variables, with an increase in volatility during the 1970s, a decline in volatility in the mid 1980s, and, for employment growth, a brief burst in volatility during the Great Recession.